-Ancient scholars in India used the term “Apaurusheya” to indicate knowlege which can not be attributed to human intellect.
+Ancient scholars in India used the term “Apaurusheya“.
+This phrase refers to knowledge which can not be attributed to human intellect.
 Let us look at this.
-Firstly, the intellect of a specific human being.
-A poem or a story originates from the intellect of an author.
-A solution to everyday problems originate from the intellect.
-On the otherhand, a universally valid principle such as E = mc2.
+Firstly, the intellect of an author can create a poem or a novel.
+Similarly, solution to everyday problems originates from the intellect.
+However, human intellect merely reflects a universally applicable principle such as E = mc2.
 Apaurusheya is this kind of knowledge.

-Vedas contain knowledge of the subtle.
+Vedas contain the knowledge of the subtle.
 In addition, Rishis who were instrumental in the creation of the Vedas were expert meditators.
 They assert that Apaurusheya knowledge simply reflected in their mind as a result of these meditations.
-A thorough study of the mantras suggests that a big chunk of them are references to universal principles.
-Expert commentators have emphasized the fact in the past that the references to Vishnu, Shiva Indra and the others in the Vedas are Tattvas or universal principles.
+A thorough study of the mantras suggests that a majority of content in the Vedas are references to universal principles.
+Native commentators in the past have explained Vishnu, Shiva, Indra and the others to be Tattvas or universal principles.
 Then why did a confusion arise about the nature of knowledge in the Vedas?